Kelly Slater joined the Olympic Channel podcast for a very special talk about his private life, successful career, and the Olympic Games.

 I thought: it's a no-brainer - this will probably happen, at least for a backup.
 If the ocean's not delivering - bang! - we're straight away for the wave pool.

-We can start and run it anytime we need to, we can exactly keep in the schedule, and that's what we're going to have trouble with in the ocean.
+We can start and run it anytime we need to, and we can keep exactly in the schedule, and that's what we're going to have trouble with in the ocean.

 I think it's inevitable that that's what we signed up for now.